SingeRoi/conversation_cafe_milestone1_bs4/consversation cafe readme.md

   -  Parallax scrolling of sections to provide a contemporary and professional feel whilst allowing simple navigation to all parts of the site.
 Scrolling is effected by use of the CSS Smooth-scroll attribute
   -  The navbar stays collapsed regardless of the screen size to promote a minimalist design
   -  Learning material video and audio elements can be played directly on the page without browsing away
-  -  A pure CSS and HTML5 crossword is provided as part of the learning materials
+  -  A pure CSS and HTML5 crossword is provided as part of the learning materials illustrating use of CSS Grid layout
   -  A [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) quiz is presented as a modal allowing completion without navigation away from the page
   -  A simple contact form is provided coupled with a warning modal informing users about the status of data collection and privacy